reshamas/reshamas.github.io/_posts/2000-01-01-rethinking-mentoring-in-data-science.md

 ## Avenues to Obtain Mentorship
-These seem to be the 3 main avenues for obtaining mentorship:
+These seem to be a few main avenues for obtaining mentorship:
 1. Work, formal programs
 2. Work, informal connection
 3. School
-4. Outside of work
+4. Outside of work; community

 Large companies have structured, established programs.
 For people who are seeking mentors, it is a good idea to work at a larger company.